 Arrested?
 Here's What to Do

 Arrests can happen suddenly and to anyone police believe is breaking the law.
 During the time of the arrest, you may feel terrified, stressed, and ungrounded.
 It can be hard to determine what to do when you are unfamiliar with the arrest process or what your rights are in that situation.
-At The Koffel Law Firm, we want to help you during this stressful time.
+At Koffel Brininger Nesbitt, we want to help you during this stressful time.
 If you have been arrested in Richland County, here are some things you should do.

 It can be difficult to bite your tongue or contain your anger, especially if you believe your arrest was unwarranted.
 However, losing your temper or talking back to the police officer will not help the situation.
 Remain calm and have the officer explain the charges against you.
 If you were wrongfully arrested, you can bring it up in court or file for damages against authorities.
 However, politeness can diffuse a potentially volatile situation.